Disentangling Decentralized Finance (DeFi) Compositions: Background and Definitions

 \subsection{Related Work}

-Others studied networks closely related to the ones we investigated before this work: Lee et al.~\cite{Lee:2020wa} analyzed the local and global properties of interaction networks extracted from the entire Ethereum blockchain statically found heavy-tailed degree distributions.
+Others studied networks closely related to the ones we investigated before us: Guo et al.~\cite{guo2019graph} are amongst the first to investigate the Ethereum transaction graph, finding that volumes moved and the numbers of transactions follow a power law distribution, that the component structure follows a bow-tie model, and that negative assortativity is plausibly explained by the presence of service providers such as exchanges.
+Chen et al.~\cite{chen2020understanding} conduct a systematic study of Ethereum between 2015 and 2018 and exploit graph analysis measures to describe three different network constructions (money transfer, smart contract creation, and smart contract invocation).
+Another systematic study has been conducted by Lee et al.~\cite{Lee:2020wa}, who analyzed the local and global properties of interaction networks extracted from the entire Ethereum blockchain statically finding heavy-tailed degree distributions.
 In a follow-up, Zhao et al.~\cite{Zhao:2021uk} analyzed the temporal evolution of Ethereum interaction networks and found that they proliferate and follow the preferential attachment growth model.
 Furthermore, several studies focus on the network of Ethereum's tokenized assets: Somin et al.~\cite{Somin:2018aa}, for instance, studied the combined graph of all fungible token networks, while Victor and L{\"u}ders~\cite{Victor:2019wt} explored the networks of the top 1,000 ERC20 tokens individually.
 Fr{\"o}wis et al.~\cite{Frowis:2019uv} proposed a method for detecting token systems independent of an implementation standard.
 Also, Chen et al.~\cite{Chen:2020uo} conducted a systematic investigation of the whole Ethereum ERC20 token ecosystem and analyzed their activeness, purpose, relationship, and role in token trading.
-However, none of these related works consider networks that represent DeFi Protocols and their relationships.
+Other studies exploited network methods for the detection of specific nodes using graph-based approaches.
+Poursafaei et al.~\cite{poursafaei2021sigtran} developed a method based on graph node feature extraction and graph representation learning techniques to identify illicit nodes.
+Li et al.~\cite{li2020dissecting} and Ofori-Boateng et al.~\cite{ofori2021topological}, instead, respectively use Topological Data Analysis (TDA) to detect price anomalies and hidden co-movement in pairs of tokens, and for anomalous events detection in a multilayer network.
+However, none of these related works considers networks that represent DeFi Protocols and their relationships.

 Another growing body of research concentrates on specific functions offered by individual DeFi protocols or types of protocols.
 We are aware of many DEX-related measurements focusing on protocol-specific aspects, such as the magnitude of cyclic arbitrage activity~\cite{wang2021cyclic}, the behavior of liquidity providers~\cite{wang2021behavior}, or the role of oracles as providers of external information~\cite{liu2020first}.
 Other studies focus on lending and borrowing services: Perez et al.~\cite{perez2020liquidations} analyze liquidations and related participants' behavior in the DeFi protocol \emph{Compound}, while Gudgeon et al.~\cite{gudgeon2020defi} compare market efficiency, utilization, and borrowing rates in different lending protocols.
 Also, Wang et al.~\cite{wang2021towards} provide methods to identify flash loans in three different DeFi providers and measure their related activity.
 Finally, we are aware that von Wachter et al.~\cite{wachter2021measuring} investigate composability from an asset perspective and measure composability by identifying the number of derivatives produced from an initial root asset.
 However, we apply a more technical, service-oriented perspective and consider, to put it simply, a DeFi composition as being a computer program utilizing other programs' functions.